Incubate-or-Intubate/realtime-datawarehousing/README.md

 ### Ksql

-With the connectors provisioned, it's time to transform and join our streams of data in-flight with Ksql.
-If your cluster is still provisioning, give it more time before continuing.
+Next you will transform and join your data with Ksql.
+Be sure Schema Registry is enabled before continuing.

 1. Use the following statements to consume the `customers` data and flatten it for ease of use.
     ```sql